Action Corps Weekly

 7. D-Day Commemoration

-9. MIA Update: The Defense POW/MIA Accounting Office announced the identification of the remains of three sailors and one Marine who had been missing in action since World War II.
-Returning home for burial with full military honors are:
+8. MIA Update: The Defense POW/MIA Accounting Agency has announced identification and burial updates for one American service member who had been missing in action from WWII.
+Returning home for burial with full military honors is:

 As always, we want to hear your advocacy stories.
-To share your stories or photos with us, simply email them directly to firstname.lastname@example.org.
+Email the VFW to share your stories or photos with us.